 In the rare event the AAA President declines the request or requires a change in the original text that is not deemed acceptable to the request’s originator, the request originator may appeal the President’s decision through the following process:

-- AAA Manager of Organizational Governance will circulate these materials to the AAA Executive Board (EB).
-The AAA Secretary (an EB member) will moderate discussion by the EB, which will consider both positions and then vote as to whether AAA support should be granted.
+AAA Manager of Organizational Governance will circulate these materials to the AAA Executive Board (EB) and an *External Review Committee (ERC) comprised of One Senior Member, One Junior Member, and One Student Member.
+The AAA Secretary (an EB member) will moderate a discussion between the EB and *ERC which will consider both positions and then vote as to whether AAA support should be granted.